ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/find-documents.md

 > When using a serialization pack other than the BSON default one, then the appropriate document type must be used to define query (e.g. [`JsObject`](https://www.playframework.com/documentation/latest/api/scala/index.html#play.api.libs.json.JsObject) for the [JSON serialization](../json/overview.html)).

-The `find` method returns a [`BSONQueryBuilder`](../../api/index.html#reactivemongo.api.collections.default.BSONQueryBuilder) – the query is therefore not performed yet.
+The `find` method returns a query builder (e.g. a [`BSONQueryBuilder`](../../api/index.html#reactivemongo.api.collections.default.BSONQueryBuilder)), which means the query is therefore not performed yet.
 It gives you the opportunity to add options to the query, like a sort order, projection, flags...

 {% highlight scala %}
 import scala.concurrent.ExecutionContext.Implicits.global